phatgolo/GameTutorial/chapter10/README.md

 ## Starfield background

 I think it's a bit boring with a black background.
-Let's add a starfield background to the game.
+Let's add a star field background to the game.
 We are going to create a new class called `Starfield` that will contain the stars.
-Create a new file called `starfield.py` and add the following code:
+Create a new file called `star_field.py` and add the following code:

 ```python
 from random import random